21 Jul 2020

 - Once you have fully recovered, check with your health provider if you are fit to travel, before any onward travel.

-If you are planning to arrive back in the UK on or after 8 June, you must read the guidance on entering the UK from 8 June.
+All travellers arriving back in the UK must read the guidance on entering the UK from GOV.UK.

 - Public Health England: Coronavirus latest information and advice